KieranBest/Final-Year-Project/Documentation.md

 A very important lesson I learned, not only from myself but from my peers, is that having a structured work time for this project benefited me greatly, and I could see the difference in my project compared to my peers because I had my 'project day'.
 I planned from the beginning to work on this project every Wednesday, and I did that religously.
 From having that structure I was able to fulfill the majority of my research and create a very basic prototype for my project in the first semester ready for the presentation in January.
 This put me in good stead for the rest of the project, and set me in my way that I can achieve a lot more than I thought capable in a short space of time.
 This structure also proved excellent in terms of motivation, I looked forward to my project day every week was excited to implement further features and see my progress.

+A large part I regret in this project is spending so much time on the levelling system, while it is interesting and intricate.
+My time would have been much better spent cutting milestone 2's length in half and giving that time to milestone 3.
+This would've allowed me to develop the server and client connection, and create a much more in depth project.

 **present all the results (products, experimental findings, theories, etc.) generated during the project.
 This may also include some off-topic findings that were not expected, or which were side-effects of other explorations.**

 #### Goals Achieved